Identification of single-input-single-output quantum linear systems: Comparison of power spectrum and transfer function identifiability

 \subsection{Global minimality with entangled inputs}

-Here we show that by using an additional ancillary channel with an appropriate design of input makes it possible to identify the transfer function from the power spectrum for \emph{all} minimal systems.
+Here we show that using an additional ancillary channel with an appropriate design of input makes it possible to identify the transfer function from the power spectrum for \emph{all} minimal systems.

-Consider the set-up in Figure \ref{entangledr}, where a pure entangled input state is fed into a SISO QLS and an additional ancillary channel.
+Consider the setup in Fig. \ref{entangledr}, where a pure entangled input state is fed into a SISO QLS and an additional ancillary channel.
 The $2\times 2$ blocks of the input ${V}(N,M)$ are The doubled-up transfer function is given by

 Now calculating the $(2,1)$ and $(1,4)$ entries of the power spectrum using (\ref{powers}), we obtain:

 and

 Equivalently we may write these in matrix form as